 How do winter tyres work?

-Winter tyres are different from summer tyres in three specific ways.
-The first is that the tread pattern has many more grooves, or sipes, cut into it, which displace water and help the tyre to bite into snow and ice.
+Winter tyres have a more effective tread pattern, with many more grooves, or sipes, cut into it, which displaces water more effectively and helps the tyre to bite into snow and ice.

-Secondly, winter tyres are made from a compound that has more silica in it, which means they stay soft and supple even in freezing temperatures.
+Winter tyres are made from a compound that has more silica in it, which means they stay soft and supple even in freezing temperatures.
 In very cold conditions, the rubber of a summer tyre becomes extremely rigid, meaning it slips across the surface of the road rather than clinging onto it.

 Finally, a winter tyre’s rubber blocks are designed to vibrate when on the move, which means any snow they might have picked up will be shaken out.
-A summer tyre, meanwhile, will become clogged up with snow and ice and in effect become completely smooth and entirely useless.
+A summer tyre, meanwhile, will become clogged up with snow and ice and in effect become completely smooth and entirely ineffective.